Medical Doctor Visa Sponsorship Jobs in Texas

 Which visa types are most common for medical doctor roles in Texas?

-The H-1B is the most common visa for international medical doctors working in Texas, as physician roles qualify as specialty occupations requiring a medical degree.
-The J-1 waiver is also widely used, particularly for doctors who completed a J-1 residency and are now serving in a Health Professional Shortage Area or medically underserved community in Texas.
+The H-1B visa is the most common visa for international medical doctors working in Texas, as physician roles qualify as specialty occupations requiring a medical degree.
+The J-1 visa waiver is also widely used, particularly for doctors who completed a J-1 residency and are now serving in a Health Professional Shortage Area or medically underserved community in Texas.
 The O-1A applies in cases involving physicians with exceptional ability or distinction.

 Which cities in Texas have the most medical doctor sponsorship jobs?